karthik-824/Pneumonia-Detection/README.md

 #  Pneumonia Classifier

 A high-performance deep learning web application designed to assist in the automated analysis of chest CT-Scan images for the detection of pneumonia.
-Built with **TensorFlow/Keras** and deployed via **Docker** on **Hugging Faces**.
+Built with **TensorFlow/Keras** and deployed via **Docker** on **Hugging Face**.

 [Try the Live App on Hugging Face](https://huggingface.co/spaces/Karthik-24/Pneumonia-Classifier)